goobers692s/notes/README.md

 # 2023-12-08
 - Today's programming wisdom is to write code that is easy to understand and maintain.
 This means using clear and concise variable names, commenting your code thoroughly, and breaking complex tasks into smaller, more manageable functions or modules.
 Additionally, it's important to follow established coding conventions and best practices for the language and platform you're working with.
 Writing code that is easy to read and maintain will save time and effort in the long run, as it will be easier for others (or even yourself) to modify or debug the code in the future.

+# 2023-12-09
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help improve your programming skills:

+1. Break down tasks into smaller, manageable pieces.
+By doing this, you can focus on each task individually, making it easier to complete them.
+2. Prioritize your tasks based on their importance and deadline.
+Focus on the tasks that need to get done first, so you don't feel overwhelmed by everything you need do.
+3. Use version control, like Git, to keep track of your code and collaborate with others.
+It'll help prevent merge conflicts and make it easy to go back and fix any issues.
+4. Always write comments and documentation when you write code.
+Not only will it make your life easier when maintaining the code later, but it also helps others understand your thought process and code better.
+5. Learn to use debugging tools effectively.
+Understanding how to find and solve errors in code is crucial for writing quality code quickly and efficiently.
+6. Stay up-to-date with new programming languages, frameworks, libraries, tools, etc. As technology continues to evolve, it' s important to learn and adopt new techniques to stay competitive in the industry.
+7. Don' t be afraid to ask for help or advice from others in a professional setting.
+There' a lot of experienced developers out there who are willing to share their knowledge and help others grow in their field.